-California lawmakers and courts are serious about protecting employees’ rights and making sure that no one who is employed in California is victimized by employment discrimination.
+California discrimination attorneys, lawmakers, and courts are serious about protecting employees’ rights and making sure that no one who is employed in California is victimized by employment discrimination.

 In fact, hiring and employment discrimination victims may sue employers who illegally discriminate in California, and in some cases, discrimination victims may be awarded monetary damages.

 In the San Francisco Bay Area, if you believe that you are facing hiring or on-the-job discrimination for any reason, discuss your legal rights and options – which may include filing a discrimination lawsuit – as quickly as possible with an employment rights attorney.

 EXACTLY WHAT ARE THE NEW CALIFORNIA EMPLOYMENT REGULATIONS?